opendp/smartnoise-sdk/synth/docs/source/transforms/index.rst

 Declaring a TableTransformer
 ----------------------------

 In the above example, the transformer used some privacy budget to infer approximate bounds for the two continuous columns.
 When bounds are known in advance, this is wasteful and can impact the accuracy of the synthesizer.
-In most non-trivial cases, you will want to specify your ``TableTransformer`` declaratively:
+In cases where you want maximum control, you can specify your ``TableTransformer`` declaratively:

 .. code-block:: python